tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@kumargauravsingh14/index.md

 I am looking for jobs as a software developer.
 I want to learn more and am looking for a learning circle.
-I am trying to become a good developer and rcritical problem solver.
+I am trying to become a good developer and critical problem solver.

 ## something interesting about you?

-I like art and story telling - be it photography, movies, songs, short series, books, insta poertry, or anything else.
+I like art and story telling - be it photography, movies, songs, short series, books, insta poetry, or anything else.

 ### help I need?